Mäurer & Wirtz: History

 The family business was founded by Michael Mäurer and his stepson Andreas August Wirtz, who established a soapworks in Stolberg in 1845.
 The company initially produced soft soaps, curd soaps and fine soaps which were sold in a local grocery store.
 Over time, markets were established in Rhineland, Germany, and in neighbouring countries (mainly France, Belgium, the Netherlands, and Luxembourg).
 In 1884, the company began producing washing powder.
 The company's first trademarks were registered at the turn of the century.

-Nazi period

 In 1939, the company was being run by Hermann Wirtz with the support of his twin brother, Alfred, an engineer.
 Both brothers were Nazi party members.
 The company split into three related companies: Mäurer & Wirtz; Chemie Grünenthal, which famously developed and marketed the embryopathic drug Thalidomide; and Dalli-Group.

-Modern Mäurer & Wirtz

 Mäurer & Wirtz now produces detergents, soap products, perfumes and cosmetics.
 Since 1992, products under the Betty Barclay brand have been produced under license.
-In 2007, the company took over the brands 4711, Tosca, Sir Irisch Moos and Extase from Procter & Gamble, and in 2011 the Baldessarini fragrance line, and Windsor were acquired.
+In 2007, the company took over the brands 4711 (and produces the brand's flagship 4711 Original Eau de Cologne), Tosca, Sir Irisch Moos and Extase from Procter & Gamble, and in 2011 the Baldessarini fragrance line, and Windsor were acquired.